fractalide/fractalide/nodes/README.md

 ```

 * The `{ agent, edges, crates, pkgs }:` lambda imports: The `edges` attribute which consists of every `edge` available on the system.
 The `crates` attribute set consists of every `crate` on https://crates.io.
 Lastly the `pkgs` pulls in every third party package available on NixOS, here's the whole [list](http://nixos.org/nixos/packages.html).
-* The `agent` function builds the rust `lib.rs` source code in the same directory, and accepts these arguments:
+* The `agent` function builds the rust `lib.rs` source code, and accepts these arguments:
   * The `src` attribute is used to derive an `Agent` name based on location in the directory hierarchy.
-  * The `edges` lazily compiles schema and composite schema and ensures they are available.
+  * The `edges` lazily compiles schema and composite schema ensuring their availability.
   * The `crates` specifies exactly which `crates` are needed in scope.
-  * The `osdeps` specifies exactly which `pkgs`, or third party `operating system level libraries` such as `openssl`.
+  * The `osdeps` specifies exactly which `pkgs`, or third party `operating system level libraries` such as `openssl` needed in scope.

 Only specified dependencies and their transitive dependencies will be pulled into scope once the `agent` compilation starts.